cherdt/robot-gardener/README.md

 Tests
 -----

-Currently, just Javascript code-linting with JSHint.
+* Javascript code-linting with JSHint
+* A couple lonley unit tests with QUnit

 Why?
 ----